matrix-org/matrix-spec-proposals/proposals/1943-v3-default-room-version.md

 Homeservers support multiple room versions, though one version is the default.
 All new rooms created by a server are of the default version.

-Room v3 contains support for the new state resolution algorithm and support for event ids as hashes.
+Room v3 uses the new state resolution algorithm and support for event ids as hashes.
 Thereby closing a raft of security issues.

+Room v3 uses the new state resolution algorithm, and replaces event IDs with hashes, thereby closing a raft of security issues.

-This MSC proposes changing the default from v1 to v3.
+This MSC proposes changing the recommended default from v1 to v3.

 ## Proposal

 The default room should be updated to be room v3 from v1.

-Until we have greater confidence in the room upgrade UX v1 and v2 will continue to be marked as 'stable'.
+Until we have greater confidence in the room upgrade UX v1 will continue to be marked as 'stable'.

+By contrast, very few rooms will be of version v2, and this version can be safely marked as 'unstable'.

 This means that new rooms will be created as v3 rooms, but existing rooms will not be prompted to upgrade.
 Separately we intend to deprecate v1 (and v2), but